-Catherine Lacey is the author of four works of fiction: Nobody Is Ever Missing, The Answers, Certain American States, and the forthcoming novel, Pew.
+Catherine Lacey is the author of four works of fiction: Nobody Is Ever Missing, The Answers, Certain American States, and Pew.
 She's recently published work in The New Yorker, Harper's, and The Believer.
 Her books have been translated into several languages.

 She is a 2019 Guggenheim Fellow, a recipient of the Whiting Award, and earned an artists' fellowship from the New York Foundation for the Arts.
 Granta Magazine named her one of their "Best of Young American Novelists" in 2017.
 She was nominated for the New York Public Library Young Lions Fiction Award and has held residencies at the Omi International Arts Center.